-Some of the best apps for the iPad actually come pre-installed.
-This means you won't need to download your own maps software, calender or contacts list.
+Some of the best apps for the iPad come pre-installed.
+This means you won't need to download your own maps software, calender, email inbox or contacts list.
 So before you hit the app store in search of the perfect app, you will want to familiarize yourself with what apps come with the iPad.

 - Messages.
-This app will allow you to send an instant message to anyone with an iPad, iPhone or iPod Touch for free.
+The Messages app will allow you to send an instant message to anyone with an iPad, iPhone or iPod Touch for free.
 Messages is a great way to cut down on your text messages bill if you aren't on a monthly plan.

 - Calender.
 The calender app will allow you to set up events and share them through iCloud with any other compatible devices such as your iPhone.

 - Notes.
 The equivalent of Notepad on Windows, the Notes app does exactly as you would expect: allow you to type in a quick note.